jenudi/Catheters-and-Lines-Detection-YOLOv3-Densnet121/README.md

-_this project is still under study and therefore may lack information_
+_* this project is still under study and therefore may lack information_ _** you can scroll down to skip the description and see some results_

 ### Catheters and Lines Detection in Chest Radiographs using Yolo-v3 and Densenet121